Flaise/sclan/README.md

     sclan

-Alternatively you can use git to clone this repository and from inside the repository, use
+Alternatively you can use git to clone this repository and from inside your cloned copy of the repository, use

     cargo run